bmeurant/technical-docs/software-architecture/architectural-principles/policies-details.md

 Separating policy from detail is crucial for building robust systems:

 1.  **Stability:** The most important parts of your system (the policies) are shielded from the volatility of the details.
-You can change the database or the UI framework without touching the core business logic.
+You can change the [[software-architecture/databases/|database]] or the UI framework without touching the core business logic.
 2.  **Deferring Decisions:** It allows architects to defer decisions about details until later in the project.
-You can build and test the core business logic without needing a database or a UI.
+You can build and test the core business logic without needing a [[software-architecture/databases/|database]] or a UI.
 3.  **Testability:** Policies can be tested in isolation without needing to spin up the entire application infrastructure (databases, web servers, etc.).
 4.  **Flexibility and Maintainability:** It makes the system easier to maintain and extend.
 New features can be added by creating new detail implementations without breaking existing policies.